 - Choose deliberate areas to outsource

 A ‘one size fits all’ solution may look like an attractive option financially, but it can become restrictive and ineffective over time as business drivers change.
-Be strategic when selecting areas for outsourcing.
-Choose a MSP that is the best fit for the scope of services and one that has a culture and values that match yours.
+Be strategic when selecting areas for outsourcing IT to a managed service provider.
+Choose an MSP that is the best fit for the scope of services and one that has a culture and values that match yours.

 - Define the scope and boundaries around responsibilities